 - Salt: A key ingredient.
 Without salt, your tomato sauce will taste overly acidic and kinda bland.

-- OPTIONAL: Red pepper flakes and FRESH basil: These add a little more interest to the sauce, but it is totally great without them as well.
+- OPTIONAL: Red pepper flakes and FRESH basil: These add a little more oomph to the sauce, but it is great without them as well.

 - Add the squished tomatoes to the garlic in the pan.